Today, I have another interview for you and we are continuing on the theme of nutritional advice.

 You know, Yuri.
 You have seen him before on EFI.
-I did an interview with Yuri while I was at a fitness conference in California.
+I interviewed Yuri while I was at a fitness conference in California.
 We did a quick interview on Pre-habilitation Concept.

 Yuri is a strength coach for the men’s soccer team at the University of Toronto and the creator of:

-Plus Yuri is a cool guy to hang out with and chat.
-I have been lucky to chat with him in Orange County, Las Vegas and San Diego.
+Yuri is a cool guy to hang out with and chat with.
+I have been lucky to speak with him in Orange County, Las Vegas, and San Diego.

 Now to the interview that we just did on nutrition.